gregschmit/cs342hw/hw4/README.md

 ---
 Your code should meet all of the following requirements:

+* You cannot write any loops in this code.
+No exceptions.
+You will need to use lambda, collection methods, and / or recursion.
+Any `for`, `do` or `while` statements in your code will be a 50% reduction in the homework's grade.
 * You should only make changes to the `DataPoint.java` and `Filter.java` files.
 You can create other classes / files if you'd like, but you should not make any changes to any of the other provided files.